dechamps/LoudspeakerExplorer/Loudspeaker_Explorer.md

 The following [box plot](https://en.wikipedia.org/wiki/Box_plot) should be read in the following way:

-- The **middle point** indicates the predicted Preference Rating according to the Olive model.
 - The **box** (±0.5) indicates the **50%** [prediction interval](https://en.wikipedia.org/wiki/Prediction_interval) of the rating.
 In other words: there is a 50% chance that the average listener will give this speaker a rating that falls within the box.
 - The **lines (whiskers)** (±0.9) are similar to boxes but with a **75%** interval.